nick-nugat/nick-nugat.github.io/content/index.md

 ---
-updated: 2024-02-18T22:04
+updated: 2024-02-18T22:10
 title: 🤔 How did you end up here?
 ---
-### Welcome! 👋
+# Welcome! 👋
 > [!question]- Who are you?
 > My name is Nick, and I'm an aspiring programmer.
-Since I'm still a beginner, so any feedback is welcome either through a pull request on GitHub or message me on Discord at nick.nugat.
 >
 > To learn more about who I am, check out my [GitHub profile](https://github.com/nick-nugat).

 > [!question]- Where am I? 😵‍💫
 > These are my coding notes!
 >
+> To see the source code for my notes, [click here](https://github.com/nick-nugat/coding-notes-hosted/tree/v4/content).

+> [!question] How do I navigate your notes?
 > You can browse my notes through the sidebar, but I also like to use [[Internal links|internal links]] for navigation between my notes.
 >
-> To see the source code for my notes, [click here](https://github.com/nick-nugat/coding-notes-hosted/tree/v4/content).
+> If you want to see the progress of my notes as I work on them, see the changelog/history of my notes [[changelog|here]].

 ___
 > [!important]+ Here are some of my other projects 👀